Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 When beginning work with any new client, you need to develop an intimate understanding of the client’s industry, including trends, disruptions, regulations, supply chain issues, and competitor landscape.
 This typically requires reading through many lengthy industry reports to identify key details, which can take more time than you have.

-By using prompts for generative AI to scan industry sources, you can save hours of manual reading and analysis.
-For example, a firm working with a telecom client could prompt the AI to highlight the most important industry KPIs, M&A activity, political factors, and global trends.
-This arms your team with a comprehensive overview at the outset of a project, saving you time and resources throughout the project.
+By leveraging AI-driven research, teams can save hours of manual reading and analysis.
+For example, a firm working with a telecom client could prompt the AI to highlight essential industry KPIs, M&A activity, political factors, and global trends—ensuring the team starts with a well-rounded industry overview.
+Therefore, resulting in greater efficiency, higher-quality insights, saving you time and resources throughout the project.

 MORE: How to conduct deeper market and competitive intelligence research

-For example, a prompt like “Write a 200-word company profile overview for a specific pharmaceutical company including history, founders, total employees, leadership team, top products, revenue, and recent acquisitions” would allow consultants to gather background quickly.
+For example, a prompt like “Write a 200-word company profile overview for a specific pharmaceutical company including history, founders, total employees, leadership team, top products, revenue, and recent acquisitions” would allow consultants to gather background quickly and in a well-structured form.

 Researchers could also substitute competitors or partners to efficiently build profiles needed for strategy projects.
 This accelerates the ability to develop company briefs, especially for firms or markets where information is scarce—which could put you ahead of your competition.